OpenAtomFoundation/TobudOS/README_en.md

 # The IoT platform TencentOS tiny  support
 TencentOS tiny can support IoT terminal devices and services for fast access to Tencent Cloud IoT Platform [IoT Explorer](https://cloud.tencent.com/product/iotexplorer)。

 TencentOS tiny combines Tencent Cloud IoT development platform IoT Explorer, which has built up the ability to connect communication chips to cloud development.
 Together with the largest LoRa network in China, Tencent has completely opened up from chip communication development, network support services, and physical equipment.
-Defining management, data analysis and multi-scenario application development and other full-chain IoT cloud development service capabilities, redefining the IoT development model, helping multi-mode multi-mode multi-mode low threshold access to Tencent cloud services.
+Defining management, data analysis and multi-scenario application development and other full-chain IoT cloud development service capabilities, redefining the IoT development model, helping multi-mode low threshold access to Tencent cloud services.
 As an IoT infrastructure construction service provider, Tencent will continue to build an open IoT ecosystem and promote the sound development of the Internet of Things.

 # TencentOS tiny Quick Start Reference
 TencentOS tiny joint partner (Nanjing Houde IoT) designed a custom development board, as shown below: